ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/data-science-lifecycle/introduction.md

 ## Maintaining

 In the diagram of the lifecycle, you may have noticed that maintenance sits between capturing and processing.
-Maintenance is an ongoing process of managing, storing and securing the data throughout the process of a project and should be taken into consideration throughout the entirety of the project.
+Maintenance is an ongoing process of managing, storing, and securing the data throughout the process of a project and should be taken into consideration throughout the entirety of the project.

 ### Storing data